Update: EIRE30 – Mizen Head – 8 August 2018

 Currently available information suggests the signs were really only of use during the day, although according to Michael Kennedy’s work on the Coastal Watch (Guarding Neutral Ireland, 2009), fires may have been lit near some of the signs during winter nights.

 Approximately 85 of these signs were built.
 I don’t have an exact number.
-There were 82 coastal watch stations and I believe that at least two sites constructed two signs, namely Achill Island and Slieve League.
+There were 83 coastal watch stations and I believe that at least two sites constructed two signs, namely Achill Island and Slieve League.
 In 2012, realising there was no list of the still existing signs, I decided to locate as many of them as could still be seen from commercially available satellite imagery.
-I have been fortunate to locate more than 15, all on the western coastline.
-Eight of them are still to be seen on headlands in Donegal, where the greatest number of them have survived.
+I have been fortunate to locate more than 30, all on the western coastline.
+The largest number of them are still to be seen on headlands in Donegal, where the greatest number of them have survived.
+Mayo has a significant number also

 In researching this, I have learned a great deal about the coastal watch in Ireland during the Emergency, that great language by which we engaged in the myth that we were not at war.
 I have spent a great deal of time reviewing maps, satellite photographs and aerial photographs.
 A certain number of people have been very helpful in terms of locating these signs.
 Some of these people, I will not even know their real names.